Renault R29: Sponsorship

 ING Group initially remained the team's primary sponsor, carrying over from 2008.
 However, in the wake of the "Crashgate", ING terminated their contract with immediate effect - the company had been due to end their sponsorship of the team after the season.
 Their logo on the car was simply replaced by the word Renault from the Singapore Grand Prix onwards.
 Despite this, the logo was still visible on the driver overalls and personnel uniform during the Singapore race, and from the next race in Japan, the team introduced a new uniform for the last three races of the season that removed both the logo and the orange accents from the design.

-French oil company Elf Aquitaine was replaced as a team partner by Elf's parent company, Total, adding red accents to the car's livery There is still an Elf logo on the engine cover.
+French oil company Elf Aquitaine was replaced as a team partner by Elf's parent company, Total, adding red accents to the car's livery There was still an Elf logo on the engine cover.